Home Pest Library Ants Odorous House Ants

 Dead GiveawaysFastest visual cues, no microscope required

-• Rotten coconut or overripe banana smell when a worker is crushed
+• Rotten coconut or overripe banana smell when crushed is the fastest species confirmation, no tools required

 • Dark brown to nearly black, uniform color with no banding or red segment